 a host of innovative features that makes putting up a tent of this size a lot easier

-It is designed to sleep up to 10 people, plus if that wasn’t big enough, you can also get a further extension.
+It is designed to sleep up to 10 people; if that isn't big enough, you could also get a further extension.

-There’s a host of innovative features that make putting up a tent of this size a lot easier.
+A host of innovative features make putting up a tent of this size a lot easier.

 Here's a video tour from Outwell...